 Match Your Skills to the Job

-Taking the time to make a match will show the hiring manager why you're qualified for a job, and worth interviewing.
-Employers want to see that you have what it takes to succeed on the job.
-The skills you list on your resume will be used to match your qualifications to the job for which you're applying.
+Taking the time to make a match will show the hiring manager why you're qualified for a job and worth interviewing.
+Employers want to see that you have what it takes to succeed in the job.
+They’ll use the skills you list on your resume to rank your qualifications for the job against those of your competition.

 The better a match you are for the job, the better chance you will have of being chosen for an interview.
 Depending on the job for which you're applying, there are some skills you don't need to include.
 Here's a list of skills you shouldn't put on your resume.